-The case was brought by TM Eye as a private criminal prosecution on behalf of its client MULBERRY.
-TM Eye has convicted over 107 criminals in the past two years for selling counterfeit MULBERRY goods.
+The case was brought by TM Eye as a private criminal prosecution on behalf of its clients MULBERRY and another well known luxury goods brand.

 The conviction is the latest in a series resulting from Operation PREFIX, a TM Eye investigation into the sale of fake goods in and around the Camden area.
 TM Eye works closely with Camden police in tackling the open sale of illicit goods and has seen dramatic reductions in the availability of counterfeit goods for the brands it represents.

 ULLAH had previously been convicted of eight (8) offences of selling counterfeit goods by TM Eye in another private criminal prosecution at Highbury Corner Magistrates Court on 27 May 2016.
 On that occasion he received a Conditional Discharge.